DrCosinus/Playground/sources/test_libtooling/doc.md

 - overriden member functions implies at least that the type of their parameters and return value type were forward declared for the parent class.

+- alias (using and typedef)

+- definition of template class specializations

+- definition of macros

 ## To do

 fix backslash, fix relative, fix angle brackets vs double quotes, precompiledheader in cpp